 In brief, the hypothesis tested and developed here is that many Chagos whales are migrating clockwise in the equatorial Indian Ocean.
 They stay near the southeast of Diego Garcia, potentially to feed in vicinity of the highly productive zones, around June to November, during the cooler time.
 They swim to northwest in November/December, staying till February or March, then maybe dispersing as north as Laccadive Sea off Sri Lanka or as south as Kimberley (ref).

-This study demonstrates continuous multiyear acoustic surveillance, revealing habitat use shifting during environmental change.
+It is important we understand how the long-term warming of the tropical Indian Ocean (Levitus et al. 2009; Xue et al. 2012) is influencing its marine life; given this region has warmed faster than the equivalent tropical Pacific and Atlantic and that the warming is accelerating (Rayner et al. 2003; Hoerling et al. 2012).
+Although it is difficult to sustain long-term monitoring studies in remote regions, like the central tropical Indian Ocean, we demonstrate how continuous multiyear acoustic surveillance reveals that pygmy blue whales change the timing of their migration from year to year, and that local environmental conditions may be implicated.
 The migration pattern of the pygmy blue whales is poorly known in the Indian Ocean (ref).
 Understanding the migration pattern will help model the distribution of these whales and assist the prediction of whale presences into the future.
 It can also benefit conservation managers to develop strategies for wildlife protection (i.e., establishment of marine protected area).
 Studying the movement of the DG whales’ movement will give an insight into this newly discovered population of blue whales (Leroy et al., 2021).

 Acknowledgement